-Within this section all applicants should explain the inability to fund the program adequately without federal assistance.
+All applicants should explain the inability to fund the program adequately without federal assistance.
 For both implementation and enhancement applicants:

-Clearly define the scope of a crime problem in the distressed neighborhood which the proposed project seeks to impact.
+- Clearly define the scope of a crime problem in the distressed neighborhood which the proposed project seeks to impact.
 Describe the nature and scope of crime in the targeted neighborhood, including identifying the number and location of the specific city blocks or other hot spots where a large proportion of crime or types of serious crime occur, as compared with crime rates in the overall jurisdiction.
-Provide any local/state data and a trend analysis (including data, Uniform Crime Reporting (UCR) and calls for service) to support the discussion.

-Describe the geographic boundaries of the targeted neighborhood, as well as the population size and demographic make-up of the population of both the overall jurisdiction and the targeted neighborhood where the BCJI strategy is proposed.
+Provide any local/state data and a trend analysis for the specific target area (including data, Uniform Crime Reporting (UCR), calls for service, and survey results from target area residents) to support the discussion. - Describe the geographic boundaries of the targeted neighborhood, the zip code, as well as the population size and demographic make-up of the population of both the overall jurisdiction and the targeted neighborhood where the BCJI strategy is proposed.

-FOR CATEGORY 2 ENHANCEMENT APPLICANTS ONLY: In addition to the information provided above, fully describe the neighborhood revitalization project currently have in place into which the BCJI strategy will be incorporated.
+FOR CATEGORY 2 ENHANCEMENT APPLICANTS ONLY: In addition to the information provided above, fully describe the neighborhood revitalization project currently in place into which the BCJI strategy will be incorporated.
 In doing so: